Disease/Disorder

 Etiology

-JDM is hypothesized to be the result of an autoimmune response in genetically susceptible individuals, probably in response to environmental triggers.
-Several risk and protective alleles have been identified, including association with certain human leukocyte antigens (HLAs).
-Greater than 60% of children are found to have autoantibodies and risk alleles are associated with development of certain autoantibodies.
-Specific alleles and autoantibodies lead to different phenotypes in JDM.23 Environmental factors, including a preceding respiratory or gastrointestinal infection,1 medications,2 and ultraviolet light,3 may trigger onset or alter the course of disease in JDM.
+JDM occurs in genetically susceptible individuals in response to environmental or infectious triggers.
+Environmental factors, including a preceding respiratory or gastrointestinal infection,1 medications,2 and ultraviolet light,3 may trigger onset or alter the course of disease in JDM.

 Epidemiology including risk factors

 Juvenile dermatomyositis has an incidence of 1.9-4 per million children per year.
 The median age of onset is roughly 5.7-6.9 years, with median diagnosis occurring around 7.5 years.
-Approximately 25% of children presenting before age 4 years.4 Females are affected more than twice as often as males.4,5 There does not appear to be a propensity for certain racial or ethnic groups.4 Seasonal birth patterns may show an increased role of perinatal exposures in the development of certain subgroups of JDM.6
+Approximately 25% of children present before age 4 years.6 Females are affected more than twice as often as males.6,7 There does not appear to be a propensity for certain racial or ethnic groups.6 Seasonal birth patterns may show an increased role of perinatal exposure to infection in the development of certain subgroups of JDM.8

 Patho-anatomy/physiology